AdiletGaparov/mbd-machine-learning-II/assignment2_multiclass_classification/README.md

 ### Data preprocessing

-The data processing and modeling were done using Pipeline.
+The data preprocessing and modeling were done using Scikit-learn Pipelines.
 All custom transformations, including feature engineering, were packed into a separate package ("custom_transformers").